Speedy Dado: World bantam title attempt, May, 1935

+Professional boxing record

 Retirement

 Dado retired from boxing in 1940 after a fifth-round technical knockout loss to Juan Zurita on July 21 in Guadalajara, Mexico.
 Zurita would meet several of America's top boxers in his later career and hold the world lightweight title in 1944, after taking it from Sammy Angott.

 Life after boxing

 After retiring from boxing, Dado had surgery to remove one of his eyes in 1941, likely a result of injuries sustained from his boxing career.

 He worked for a period as a chauffeur for actress Mae West in Los Angeles, as had several other high-profile boxers.

 According to a widely distributed UP press report of February 23, 1943, Dado was shot and wounded at a Los Angeles area cafe, following an altercation with 36-year old special policeman Clyde Vickers.
-Dado had confronted Vickers about why he was carrying a gun, and was shot while attempting to take the 45 caliber firearm from him.
+Dado had confronted Vickers about why he was carrying a gun, and was shot while attempting to take the .45 caliber firearm from him.
 Dado's initial condition was listed as "critical" and emergency surgery was required to remove the bullet from his abdomen.
 Dado faced several arrests for drinking in his later years in Los Angeles.

 In 1946, he worked for a time selling boxing programs at fights and continued to sell boxing magazines for a meager salary at the Olympic Auditorium in Los Angeles through at least 1960.

 He died on July 2, 1990, in Manila, Philippines at the age of 83.